romi/romi-robots-docs/docs/Scanner/tutorials/hardware_scan.md

 - `images` containing a list of RGB images acquired by the camera moving around the plant
 - `metadata/images` a folder filled with json files recording the poses (camera coordinates) for each taken image
 - `metadata/images.json` containing parameters of the acquisition that will be used later in reconstruction (type of format for the images, info on the object and the workspace)
-- `files.json` detailing the files contained in the scan
+- `files.json` detailing the files contained in the imageset_id
 - `scan.json`, a copy of the acquisition config file